yoasif/yoasif.github.io/_posts/2025-11-27-thank-mozilla-for-killing-localization-on-support-mozilla-and-replacing-human-contributions-with-AI-bots.markdown

 But marsf is telling us otherwise: the bot isn't filling in the gaps, it is overwriting stuff written by humans.
 Humans don't need to approve the bot, the bot approves itself.

-Mozilla knew when introducing Machine Translation that [the bot doesn't understand the style guides](https://youtu.be/R0s3WPU0WD0?si=-oOgSX-ch3aZaU9E&t=417) across various locales.
+Mozilla knew when introducing machine translations that [the bot doesn't understand the style guides](https://youtu.be/R0s3WPU0WD0?si=-oOgSX-ch3aZaU9E&t=417) across various locales.
 Months later, marsf pointed out the same fact in their quit note.

 A contributor on the call pointed out that in Dutch, there may be two words for a button, and that Firefox may use one - [the localization community on SUMO would obviously always use the correct one](https://youtu.be/R0s3WPU0WD0?si=PkBr-Amsgwcpywyk&t=455).
 That is just one example, and yet -- one not handled by the machine translation.